etanttila/apluslms.github.io/components/index.md

   Contains course definitions, retrieves course material and exercises, presents them to the user and records points and grades.
   Basically, it's the user interface and the data storage.

-  It's possible to have similar, but limited, features in a moodle using a plugin [mod_atra](https://github.com/Aalto-LeTech/moodle-mod_astra/).
+  It's possible to have similar, but limited, features in Moodle using the plugin [mod_astra](https://github.com/Aalto-LeTech/moodle-mod_astra/).

 * [MOOC Grader](https://github.com/apluslms/mooc-grader/)